minio/minio/README.md

  ./minio server ~/minio-data
 ```

-The default fs3 volume address `GlobalVolumeAddress` is set as `~/minio-data`, which can be changed in `fs3/cmd/globals.go`.
+The default FS3 volume address `GlobalVolumeAddress` is set as `~/minio-data`, which can be changed in `fs3/cmd/globals.go`.
 See more details in Pre-existing data.

-The MinIO deployment starts using default root credentials `minioadmin:minioadmin`.
+The FS3 deployment starts using default root credentials `minioadmin:minioadmin`.
 You can test the deployment using the FS3 Browser, an embedded
 web-based object browser built into FS3 Server.
 Point a web browser running on the host machine to http://127.0.0.1:9000 and log in with the
 root credentials.
 You can use the Browser to create buckets, upload objects, send deals, retrieve data and browse the contents of the FS3 server.